SnickerdoodleLabs/protocol/packages/mobile/README.md

 ->brew install watchman

 ->React Native uses a .ruby-version file to make sure that your version of Ruby is aligned with what is needed.
-Currently our project uses version ruby(2.7.5).
+Currently our project uses ruby(2.7.5).
 To check ruby --version.
 For changing ruby version RVM [https://rvm.io/]

 ->If you previously installed a global react-native-cli package, please remove it as it may cause unexpected issues:
 -- npm uninstall -g react-native-cli @react-native-community/cli

 ->[protocol] run (yarn) then (yarn compile)

-->[packages/mobile] Do the followings [yarn , cd ios , pod install]
+->[packages/mobile] Do the followings [yarn , cd ios ,sudo gem install cocoapods, bundle install, pod install]

 ->[XCODE] open project with [packages/mobile/ios/SDMobile.xcworkspace]